Fonat (Alendronate Sodium)

 How It Works

-Fonat works by slowing down the process of old bone being removed, which allows bone-forming cells time to rebuild normal bone.
+Fonat works by slowing down the process of old bone being removed, which gives bone-forming cells time to rebuild normal bone.
 It not only helps prevent bone loss but actually helps rebuild bone and makes bones less likely to fracture.
 The medication starts working on bone cells immediately, but measurable effects on bone mass may not be seen for several months or more.

 How to Take Fonat